 The Global Goals

-In September 2015, 193 world leaders agreed to seventeen goals to be achieved by 2030.
-They map out a fifteen year plan to tackle poverty and inequality and to protect our planet from climate change, leaving no-one behind.
+The Global Goals map out a fifteen-year plan to tackle poverty and inequality and to protect our planet from climate change.